ErfanShm/forked-repo/README.md

    For more details, visit the [uv documentation page](https://pypi.org/project/uv/).

+- **Python-dotenv**: Manage environment variables easily.
+Install it via pip with:

+    ```bash
+    pip install python-dotenv
+    ```

+    You will need to create a `.env` file in the root directory of the project and add your OpenAI API key in the following format:

+    ```plaintext
+    OPENAI_API_KEY=your_openai_api_key_here
+    ```

+    Without this key, the application will not be able to access the OpenAI API for GPT-3.5 Turbo and embedding models.

+- **OpenAI API Key**: Ensure you have an API key from OpenAI.
+This key is essential for interacting with GPT-3.5 Turbo and embedding models.
+Add it to your `.env` file as described above.

 - **Bash**: Included with Unix-based systems (Linux, macOS).
 Windows users can use Git Bash or Windows Subsystem for Linux (WSL).

 ## Installation Instructions